-Water was modelled in the fluid domain with a density, ρ , of 1,000 kg m-3, a kinematic viscosity, ν , of 8.9×10^{-7} $m^2 s^{-1}$ and assumed to be incompressible.
-The fluid travelled in the y-direction, with inlet flow rates of $u_s = 0.8 \times 10^{-3} - 10^{-3}$ 6×10^{-3} m s-1, corresponding to Re = 3.2 - 62.5.
-This flow regime was examined to ensure that there would be significant differences between results at different flow rates and such that the performance of these structures can be meaningfully compared with other work in the literature, such as that of Pulvirenti et al [28] and Santos et al [37].
+Water was modelled in both fluid domains with a density, $\rho$ , of 1000 kg m-3, a kinematic viscosity, $\nu$ , of 8.9 × 10-7 m s-1 and assumed to be incompressible.
+The fluid travelled in the y-direction, with inlet flow rates of $u_s = 0.8 \times 10^{-3} - 6 \times 10^{-3}$ m s-1, corresponding to Re = 3.2 - 62.5.
+This flow regime was examined to ensure that there would be significant differences between results at different flow rates and such that the performance of these structures can be meaningfully compared with other work in the literature, such as that of Pulvirenti et al. [30] and Santos et al. [45].

-Flow in our CFD models was defined by the noSlip boundary condition (BC) at the walls and fluid boundaries, forcing the fluid velocity to zero, and the pressureInletOutletVelocity BC at the outlet, where a zero-gradient condition was applied for outflow.
-The inlet flow was defined by a fixed Value BC, which fixes the velocity to a specified value.
+Flow in our CFD models was defined by the noSlip boundary condition (BC) at the walls and fluid boundaries, forcing the fluid velocity to zero, and the pressureInletOutletVelocity BC at the outlet, where a zerogradient condition was applied for outflow.
+The inlet flow was defined by a fixedValue BC, which fixes the velocity to a specified value.
 The pressure at the outlet was defined by a fixedValue BC and the inlet was defined by a fixedFluxPressure BC, which sets the pressure gradient such that the flux is specified by the fluid velocity BC.
 The temperature of the fluid domain was defined by an inletOutlet BC of 293 K applied to the inlet fluid and a zeroGradient (adiabatic) BC at the outlet and outer walls.
 A zeroGradient BC was applied to the outlet because the profile of the outlet temperature was not known and to prevent error propagation upstream.
-The solid domain was modelled as Inconel-718 (which has seen extensive use in heat sinks in the aerospace industry [2]), with a density of 8,190 kg m-3, specific heat capacity of 435 J kg-1 K-1 and a thermal conductivity of 11.4 W m^{-1} K-1.
-These boundary conditions are well-established for finite-volume modelling and have been used to accurately predict fluid flow and heat transfer [17, 29, 38].
+The solid domain was modelled as Inconel-718 (which has seen extensive use in heat sinks in the aerospace industry [2]), with a density of 8190 kg m-3, specific heat capacity of 435 J kg-1 K-1 and a thermal conductivity of 11.4 W m-1 K-1.
+These boundary conditions are well-established for finite-volume modelling and have been used to accurately predict fluid flow and heat transfer [17,31,46].

 A CFD mesh convergence study was performed to determine a suitable mesh element density for accurate fluid flow and conjugate heat transfer predictions.
-This was performed for a GM lattice structure ($\gamma = 0.4$) at a volumetric flow rate of 6×10^{-7} m3 s-1.
-The pressure drop and outlet fluid temperature were found to be well converged at around 1.8 million elements, as shown in figure 3, for an unstructured mesh featuring refined polyhedral elements at the fluid-solid boundaries and hexahedral elements elsewhere (see figure 4).
+This was performed for a GM lattice structure ( $\gamma = 0.4$ ) at a volumetric flow rate of $6 \times 10^{-7}$ m s-1.
+The pressure drop and outlet fluid temperature were found to be well converged at around 1.8 million elements, as shown in Fig. 3, for an unstructured mesh featuring refined polyhedral elements at the fluid-solid boundaries and hexahedral elements elsewhere (see Fig. 4).
 The models used throughout this work therefore feature similar meshes.